srahimi1/front-end-activity-log-sr/README.md

 4. Change your password

 As an admin, you can do everything an employee can, plus:
-### 1. View the timelogs of the activities (only as an admin can you view timelogs), by clicking the "view timelongs" link on the admin page
+1. **View the timelogs of the activities (_only as an admin can you view timelogs_)**, by clicking the "view timelongs" link on the admin page
 2. Delete projects